-Introduction: Lay use of automated external defibrillators (AEDs) before the arrival of emergency medical services (EMS) providers on scene increases survival after out-of-hospital cardiac arrest (OHCA).
-AEDs have been placed in public locations may be not ready for use when needed.
-We describe a protocol for AED surveillance that tracks these devices through time and space to improve public health, and survival as well as facilitate research.
+Introduction Lay use of automated external defibrillators (AEDs) before the arrival of Emergency Medical Services (EMS) providers on scene increases survival after out-ofhospital cardiac arrest (OHCA).
+Large numbers of AEDs have been placed in public locations to improve this community response to cardiac arrest.
+These devices may be forgotten, moved or may not be ready for use when needed.
+We describe a novel approach to AED surveillance that tracks these devices through time and space to improve public health.

-Methods and analysis: Included AEDs are installed in public locations for use by laypersons to treat patients with OHCA before the arrival of EMS providers on scene.
-Included cases of OHCA are patients evaluated by organised EMS personnel and treated for OHCA.
-Enrolment of 10 000 AEDs annually will vield precision of 0.4% in the estimate of readiness for use.
-Enrolment of 2500 patients annually will yield precision of 1.9% in the estimate of survival to hospital discharge.
-Recruitment began on 21 Mar 2014 and is ongoing.
-AEDs are found by using multiple methods.
-Each AED is then tagged with a label which is a unique two-dimensional (2D) matrix code; the 2D matrix code is recorded and the location and status of the AED tracked using a smartphone; these elements are automatically passed via the internet to a secure and confidential database in real time.
-Whenever the 2D matrix code is rescanned for any non-clinical or clinical use of an AED, the user is gueried to answer a finite set of questions about the device status.
-The primary outcome of any clinical use of an AED is survival to hospital discharge.
-Results are summarised descriptively.
+Methods and Analysis Included AEDs are installed in public locations for use by laypersons to treat patients with OHCA before the arrival of EMS providers on scene.
+Included cases of OHCA are patients evaluated by organized EMS personnel and receive attempts at external defibrillation by any provider, or receive chest compressions by organized EMS personnel.

+Recruitment is ongoing.
+AEDs are found primarily by using crowdsouring methods.
+Then each AED is tagged with a label which is a unique two-dimensional (2D) matrix code; the 2D matrix code is recorded as well as the location and status of the AED by using a smartphone; these elements are automatically passed via the internet to a secure and confidential database in real time.
+Initially and whenever the 2D matrix code is rescanned are non-clinical or clinical use of an AED, the user is queried to answer a finite set of questions about the status of the device.
+The primary outcome of any clinical use of an AED is survival to discharge.
+Results are summarized descriptively.

-Ethics and dissemination: These activities are conducted under a grant of authority for public health surveillance from the Food and Drug Administration.
-Results are provided periodically to participating sites and sponsors to improve public health and quality of care.
+Ethics and Dissemination These activities are conducted under a grant of authority for public health surveillance from the Food and Drug Administration as allowed by the Health Insurance Portability and Accountability Act (HIPAA).
+Results are provided periodically to participating sites and sponsors so as to improve public health.